 For teachers, there are pros and cons to these two types of schools and some may find one sector better suits them than the other.
 Understanding the differences will allow those entering the teaching profession to roughly gauge which route they think they may prefer to take.
 That is not to say it’s impossible to make the switch between them however, once a teaching career has been established.

 The relative lack of regulatory guidelines for fee-paying schools does mean there can be more variety when it comes to pay, benefits and working environment.
 Each independent school is also likely to have its own traditions and ethos, often steeped in long histories.

-Class sizes and class
+Class sizes and class issues

-Hours, pay and holidays
+Hours, pay and benefits

 Keeping your profile up to date has never been easier, with a new look profile builder and integrated CV parser, you can update your profile in just the click of a button!

 Not yet registered?
 Register now and see how easy it is!